roederja/asus-rog-strix-b460I-hackintosh/README.md

 ## Details

 ### BIOS
 There is no CFG-lock issue with this board.
+Installing BIOS version 0707 is worth it as it enables higher resolutions in the boot loader screen for me.

 Things I changed from default:
 * Fast boot: OFF